rlugojr/linkurious-enterprise-manual/Selecting_And_Hiding/Hiding.md

-# Hiding Nodes And Edges
+# Hide Nodes And Edges

 Your visualization is getting too complex and you may want to remove a few nodes or edges to make it easier to understand.